CONSUMER BEHAVIOUR - 2021/2

 - Online discussion forums (voluntarily) – Guided learning

-- Group work (essay and presentations) – individual and group learning
+- Group work (essay) – individual and group learning

 - Exam Preparation – individual learning